marcus-voss/my-homepage/content/authors/admin/_index.md

 highlight_name: false
 ---

-Since my Master in Information Systems at the Humboldt University of Berlin in 2014, I have been a Ph.D. student in Energy Informatics and research associate at the Distributed Artificial Intelligence Laboratory (DAI-Labo) at the TU Berlin.
+Since my Master degree in Information Systems at the Humboldt University of Berlin in 2014, I have been a Ph.D. student in Energy Informatics and research associate at the Distributed Artificial Intelligence Laboratory (DAI-Labo) at the TU Berlin.
 There I have been coordinating and working on several research projects, investigating how digitization and AI can support the energy transition, e.g., by modeling, forecasting, and optimizing different demand-side processes such as electric vehicles, building and household loads, and renewable generation.
 I analyze low voltage-level smart meter data using non-Euclidean distance measures with applications in load forecasting and load profile clustering in my doctoral research.
 Currently, I coordinate the Application Center Smart Energy Systems at the DAI-Lab.
 I volunteer in the content committee of Climate Change AI.